srt32/blog/source/2014-09-06-an-introduction-to-go-tools-and-clean-code.html.markdown

-This [tool](https://github.com/golang/lint) does not edit your code either but prints out likely style violations such as returning inside an else block instead of using a guard clause (as explained by [in this post](http://engineeredweb.com/blog/2014/golint/)).
+This [tool](https://github.com/golang/lint) does not edit your code either but prints out likely style violations such as returning inside an else block instead of using a guard clause (as explained [in this post](http://engineeredweb.com/blog/2014/golint/)).

 ## Want to learn more?